History Channel: Twentieth century

-21st century
+Twenty-first century

 On February 16, 2008, a new logo was launched on the U.S. network as part of a rebranding effort.
 While the trademark "H" was kept, the triangle shape on the left acts as a play button for animation and flyouts during commercials and shows.
-On March 20, 2008, as part of that same rebranding effort, The History Channel dropped "The" and "Channel" from its name to become simply "History".
+On March 20, 2008, as part of that same rebranding effort, the History Channel dropped "The" and "Channel" from its name to become simply "History".

+In 2012, half of A&E would be purchased by The Walt Disney Company and the other half by Hearst Communications, also putting History under their joint ownership.

+In 2015, the channel would undergo another rebranding, this time by Joseph Kiely.
+The slogan of this rebranding was "Make Your Mark.”
+The logo was slightly changed, but retained the golden letter 'H' that had become synonymous with the channel.

 The "History 100" documentary initiative was announced in March 2018 that would produce 100 documentaries covering major events and notable figures from last 100 years.

-In 2021, the History Network ordered a documentary series covering the history of the decades long Star Trek science fiction franchise.
-Brian Volk-Weiss is the planned director who had done documentaries for Netflix, as well as a previous History Channel special on Star Trek for its 50th anniversary in 2016.
-They planned to go over the long history of the franchise including its various television series and conduct cast interviews.

 On December 7, 2021, History received a major rebrand for the first time since February 16, 2008.
-The logo kept the golden letter ‘H’ that had been used since its launch in 1995.
+The logo still kept the golden letter 'H' that had been used since its launch in 1995.